Home > how to grow blackberries in texas

 Harvesting and Storing Blackberries

-Signs of ripe blackberries: When harvesting and storing blackberries, timing is key.
+Signs of Ripe: When harvesting blackberries, timing is key.
 To identify when your blackberries are ripe, look for the following signs: fullness of size, deep color, tenderness when touched.
 Ripe blackberries should easily come off the bush when slightly pulled on.

-Proper techniques for harvesting: To avoid damaging or bruising your berries during harvest, use a pair of clippers or scissors to gently snip each berry from the stem.
+Proper Techniques for Harvesting: To avoid damaging or bruising your berries during harvest, use a pair of clippers or scissors.
+Gently snip each berry from the stem.
 Hold onto the top part of the berry while clipping so that it does not fall apart in your hand.

-Storing blackberries: This is an important step in extending their shelf life.
-Place unwashed blackberries into a shallow container.
+Storing Blackberries: Place unwashed blackberries into a shallow container.
 Cover with plastic wrap before storing in the refrigerator.
-For best results, use within two-four days of harvest.
+Use within two-four days of harvest for best results.
 To freeze blackberries, spread them out in a single layer on a sheet pan before transferring.
 Stored in the freezer, blackberries can last six months.

 Conclusion